 SXSW festival in Texas cancelled over coronavirus fears

+The music, tech and film festival was slated to take place Mar 13 to 22.

-HOUSTON: The South by Southwest festival in Texas has been cancelled due to concerns over the spread of the novel coronavirus, organizers and the host city of Austin said Friday (Mar 6).
+The South by Southwest (SXSW) festival in Texas has been cancelled due to concerns over the spread of the novel coronavirus, organisers and the host city of Austin said Friday (Mar 6).

-The decision comes as coronavirus concerns grow stateside and pressure ramps up over whether to cancel entertainment and sporting events that draw large crowds.

-Texas has so far recorded a handful of novel coronavirus cases, and there have been more than 200 confirmed cases in the United States.

-Earlier this week Austin said there was "no evidence that closing SXSW or any other gatherings will make the community safer" -- but festival organizers said the situation had "evolved rapidly."

-"We understand the gravity of the situation for all the creatives who utilize SXSW to accelerate their careers," organizers said, also acknowledging the hit to small theaters and vendors who rely on the annual business.
+Earlier this week, Austin said there was "no evidence that closing SXSW or any other gatherings will make the community safer" – but festival organisers said the situation had "evolved rapidly".
+"We understand the gravity of the situation for all the creatives who utilise SXSW to accelerate their careers," organisers said, also acknowledging the hit to small theatres and vendors who rely on the annual business.

 "We are exploring options to reschedule the event and are working to provide a virtual SXSW online experience as soon as possible for 2020 participants," SXSW said.